esonia/Practice_Git/README.md

 Couldnt find Push.
 Lets create another branch from Branch 1 and see if both can be pushed together

 Sub branch 1 - Additional line added for testing.
 Now see how to merge the changes to main

+After Merge Commit all the lines from Sub Branch is now available on branch 01.
+Going for further pull & Merge